gustav-evensson/alerts.js/README.md

 ### Stacking

 Here you can specify the way the alerts stack.
 The default setting is 'stack' which looks a lot like Apples notification stacking.
-The second one is 'column' where the alerts pushes the previous one horizontally .
+The second one is 'column' where the alerts pushes the previous one horizontally.

+### HideCountdown

+This option is for hiding the countdown timer on the right side if the alert.

+**NOTE:** does not work for peristed alerts.

 ### Colors